 But if it‘s all this work, then what’s the payoff?
 Building a customer-focused company can differentiate yourself from competitors, and help sustainably grow your business.

 Companies that are customer-focused have a culture dedicated to meeting all of their customers' needs.
 They ensure all facets of the business prioritize customer satisfaction as the primary concern.
 Customer-focused companies develop close relationships with their customer base and are deeply invested in customer success.

-Being customer-focused isn't just a PR stunt.
-In fact, it can be vital to your business' success.
-HubSpot Research found that 70% of companies with growing revenue say customer success is "very important."
-For companies with stagnant or declining revenue, less than half said customer success was "very important."
+Being customer-focused isn‘t just a PR stunt.
+In fact, it can be vital to your business’ success.
+HubSpot Research found that 70% of companies with growing revenue say customer success is “very important.”
+For companies with stagnant or declining revenue, less than half said customer success was “very important.”
 Additionally, 96% of expanding companies highlighted that customer satisfaction is a key component to their growth.
 This is because they're able to retain loyal customers while differentiating themselves from competitors.
-By focusing on customer success, companies capitalize off of a mutually beneficial relationship with their customers.
+By focusing on customer success, companies capitalize on a mutually beneficial relationship with their customers.

 While it may seem straightforward, creating a customer-focused company isn't an easily accomplished task.
 Customers' needs are constantly evolving, and keeping up with the continuous changes can sometimes feel overwhelming for your team.
-If you're looking for tips to better navigate this process, check out these best practices recommended by 10 CEOs who built customer-focused companies.

 How to Build a Customer-Focused Company